Wonderland Amusement Park (Indianapolis): Demise of Wonderland

 Less than two hours later, the park's night watchman observed flames and notified the local fire department.
-One half-hour later, the first fire truck arrived as the merry-go-round and the Shoot-the-Chutes were already burning.
+One half-hour later, the first fire truck arrived as the merry-go-round and the shoot the chute were already burning.
 By 3:00 am the park was completely involved in flames.
 By dawn, the firemen had put out the last of the fire, but virtually everything in the park was destroyed, and Wonderland would never reopen.
 Authorities assumed that the fire was sparked by a discarded cigarette.